Interviewing Employees...

 Do interviews as soon as possible.
 Having a stack of applications with no idea of what the applicant looks like leaves you with no idea of where to start.

 Offer the applicant something to drink and make them feel welcome.
-Treat- them like a guest will leave them with a positive attitude and even if you do not hire them, they will continue to be a customer.
+Treating an applicant like a guest will leave him or her with a positive attitude and even if you do not hire the person, he or she will continue to be a customer.

 Conduct the interview in a quiet place without interruptions and take notes.